Why Women Are at Greater Risk for Depression Than Men

 Hormonal changes throughout a woman's life

-There is a clear link between women's sex hormones and the risk for anxiety and depression.2
+There is a clear link between women's mental health and sex hormones.
+This increases the risk for anxiety and depression.2

 Puberty

 Puberty is an emotional rollercoaster for both boys and girls.
-During adolescence, girls experience a surge in hormones, which can affect mood regulation.
-Fluctuations in estrogen and progesterone levels may make girls more vulnerable to mood disorders like depression during this transitional period.1,2
+However, girls experience a unique surge in hormones during adolescence.
+This surge can affect mood regulation.
+Fluctuations in estrogen and progesterone levels may make girls more vulnerable to mood disorders.
+This is especially true during this transitional period.1,2

 These hormonal changes that come with puberty often occur earlier in girls than in boys.
 After puberty – during a woman's reproductive years – the rates of depression are higher among women than men.1,2